grdl/git-get/README.md

   -h, --help                Print this help and exit.
-  -t, --host                Host to use when <REPO> doesn't have a specified host. (default "github.com") -r, --root                Path to repos root where repositories are cloned. (default "~/repositories") -s, --skip-host           Don't create a directory for host.
+  -t, --host                Host to use when <REPO> doesn't have a specified host. (default "github.com") -r, --root                Path to repos root where repositories are cloned. (default "~/repositories") -c, --scheme              Scheme to use when <REPO> doesn't have a specified scheme. (default "ssh") -s, --skip-host           Don't create a directory for host.
   -v, --version             Print version and exit.
 ```